jankazil/lcd-data/README.md

 - `make fmt` - Runs ruff format, which automatically reformats Python files according to the style rules in `pyproject.toml`
 - `make lint` - Runs ruff check - -fix, which lints the code (checks for style errors, bugs, outdated patterns, etc.) and auto-fixes what it can.
 - `make check` - Runs fmt and lint.
 - `make type` - Currently disabled.
 Runs mypy, the static type checker, using the strictness settings from `pyproject.toml`.
 Mypy is a static type checker for Python, a dynamically typed language.
-Because static analysis cannot account for all dynamic runtime behaviors, mypy may report false positives which do no reflect actual runtime issues.
+Because static analysis cannot account for all dynamic runtime behaviors, mypy may report false positives which do not reflect actual runtime issues.
 - `make test` - Runs pytest with reporting (configured in `pyproject.toml`).

 ## Disclaimers